DomWilliams0/name-needed/.planning/backlog.md

 * reflection-like api on components to do actions per-component in ui

 ## Entity behaviour
-* more society level jobs
-	* place blocks, destroying what's currently there (DAG for dependencies)
-	* place walls (hollow rectangle)
-		* specify wall thickness and height
 * ai incentive to choose the same action as last tick
-* ai filtering at the job level on high-level requirements before considering all its subtasks
 * (sub)activities take an amount of ticks to complete
-* be able to block subactivities for a number of ticks, show progress bar up until end tick
+* be able to block subactivities for a number of ticks, show progress bar up until end tick - work items?
 * food/drink vessels and wastage
-* consider defining AI in definitions with a collection of "features" rather than raw DSEs/behaviours
+* define ai in definitions with a collection of "features"/tags/capabilities rather than raw DSEs/behaviours
 * if only have 2 hands but have a very high priority to carry something, they can jam it somewhere (armpit or somewhere) and carry more capacity at a slow speed/high risk of falling/tripping/dropping
 * if new activity fails immediately on the first tick, they stand there stupidly doing nothing until the next system tick - can this schedule an activity update next tick for them?
-* preserve info about completed society jobs/tasks to show in the ui
 * revamp hauling to add different methods
 	* carrying (add a new TransformChild component)
 	* dragging/pushing

+### Society-oriented behaviours
+* more society level jobs
+	* place blocks, destroying what's currently there (DAG for dependencies)
+	* place walls (hollow rectangle)
+		* specify wall thickness and height
+* ai filtering at the job level on high-level requirements before considering all its subtasks
+* preserve info about completed society jobs/tasks to show in the ui
+* etiquette/morality "meters" that vary based on personality and mood. if low, they take things reserved for work items, take other's food, consider items stored inside other people's personal containers
+* specify a limit on job reservations per task, e.g. 2 maximum on sawing a tree trunk

 ## World generation
 * better biome generation